 As well as an overall limit, some policies only pay out a set maximum for individual items.
 If this is only £500 and you have a £1,000 camera then this might not be enough.

-You need to check the terms, conditions and exclusions of any policy before taking it out in order to make sure it provides the cover needed.
+You need to check the terms, conditions and exclusions of any policy before buying in order to make sure it provides the cover needed.

 Do I need home insurance if I own a leasehold flat?